fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 OK, we got some changes done, now we need to upload them to our Github account.

-In your terminal, type
+In your terminal, write and press Enter for:
 `git add . `

-right after type
+Right after write:
 `git commit -m "your name" `

-and finally
+Finally:
 `git push `

-Github will ask you to authenticate yourself with your username and password.
+At this point, if this is your first time, Github will ask you to authenticate yourself with your username and password.

-Write out your Github username and for your password, ever since Agu 2021, it is a personal token you need to write (and not your actual password!).
+Write out your Github username first.
+For your password, ever since Agu 2021, it is a personal token you need to write (and not your actual password!).

-Don't you worry though, let's get your token together. 😊☺️ To get this token, head on Github to:
+Don't you worry though, let's get your token together. ☺️

+To get this token, head on Github to:
 `profile setting ` -> `developer setting ` -> `Personal Access Tokens (Token Classic) ` -> `Generate new token (classic) ` -> give a name e.g "authentification token" -> select the scopes you want (for ease you can select all of them) -> click on `Generate token `